Can a short term or long term substitute teacher be full-time?

 Work with Kelly Education.

-To start the application process, go to school district websites, substitute teacher and educator job boards, or seek out a staffing agency specializing in education placement to identify jobs and apply.
-You can also attend community hiring events or do a general internet search for education jobs in your area.
+To start the application process, go to school district websites, substitute teacher and educator job boards, or seek out a staffing agency specializing in education placement.
+You can also attend community hiring events or read our Guide to Becoming a Substitute Teacher.

 Find your next job